Vulval lichen planus (LP)

 Vulval LP is often a long-term condition that cannot be cured.
 It is usually possible to control the symptoms, and this prevents further damage to the skin.

 You will normally have follow-up appointments until the LP is well controlled.
 Your specialist will give you more information.

-Everyone has their own way of coping with difficult situations.
-Some people find it helpful to talk to family or friends.
-Others prefer to seek help from people outside of their situation, such as a counsellor.
-Some people prefer to keep their feelings to themselves.
+You may find it helpful to talk to family or friends.
+Or you may prefer help from someone you are not close to, such as a counsellor.
 There is no right or wrong way to cope, but help is available if you need it.
-Our cancer support specialists can give you support and information about counselling in your area.
+You may find the following organisations helpful: